Anujapawar81/Multiple-linear-regression-Prj-4-Toyota-Corola-/README.md

 **Feature Selection :**

-To focus on the analysis objective, we selected the columns relevant to the price prediction: "Price," "Age_08_04," "KM," "HP," "cc," "Doors," "Gears," "Quarterly Tax," and "Weight."
+To focus on the analysis objective, we selected the columns relevant to the price prediction: "Price," "Age_08_04," "Km," "Hp," "cc," "Doors," "Gears," "Quarterly Tax," and "Weight."

 **Data Quality Check :**